Moab uranium mill tailings pile: Disposal site

-The tailings and other contaminated material are being buried near Crescent Junction, Utah, northeast of the junction of Interstate 70 and U.S. Route 191, about 30 miles from the tailing pile.
-Excavation occurs in phases, two of which are complete as of July 2014.
+The tailings and other contaminated material are being buried in a specialized disposal cell near Crescent Junction, Utah, northeast of the junction of Interstate 70 and U.S. Route 191, about 30 miles from the tailing pile.
+Excavation occurs in phases.
 Each phase is about 45 acres and is excavated to about 25 ft.
 The contaminated material is first covered by a minimum 1 ft layer of interim fill, then by a 4 ft radon barrier composed of weathered mancos shale, a 6 in layer of sandy gravel as an infiltration and biointrusion layer, and 3 ft of a frost protection layer composed of both soil and weathered shale.
 The cell is then topped with 6 in of rock.
 Cover material is sourced locally and from Fremont Junction, Utah.

 When finished, the cell will be about 5200 ft long and 2400 ft wide.
 It is estimated to be about 25 ft above ground and will be fenced.
 Currently the DOE owns 500 acres of land and has another 936 acres in a 20-year withdrawal for the disposal cell, buffer space, support area, and access road.